hyperhype/hyperscript/README.md

       "reusable, interactive html widgets. "))
 ```

-## on the server
+## On the server

-you can still use hyperscript on the server,
+You can still use hyperscript on the server,
 the limitation is that events don't make sense anymore,
 but you can use it to generate html: